Month: August 2020

 The politics of loneliness: Are the 1930s really repeating themselves?

 Hegel remarks…. that all great world-historic facts and personages appear, so to speak, twice.
 He forgot to add: the first time as tragedy, the second time as farce.
 Karl Marx 18th Brumaire.
-I get reminded of this quote on a daily basis when people make comparisons between our current age and the 1930s, in particular… Read More The politics of loneliness: Are the 1930s really repeating themselves?
+I get reminded of this quote on a daily basis when people make comparisons between our current age and the 1930s, in particular … Read more

 Updates | Stories I previously covered